alexgibson/alxgbsn.co.uk/_posts/2019-02-22-testing-native-es-modules-mocha-esm.md

 SyntaxError: Unexpected identifier
 ```

-Obviously this is not what we want.
-Thankfully, passing in `esm` as a require to Mocha is _really easy_:
+The error above is because Node does not yet understand the ES `import` syntax.
+Thankfully, fixing this using `esm` is really easy.
+All that's needed is to pass in `esm` as a `require` to our `mocha` command:

 ```
 mocha 'sum.test.js' --require esm